 - Sales associate role within the health care industry

 - Medical Assistant, administrator, reception, or other support role in a licensed naturopathic clinic

 The Master of Science in Holistic Nutrition degree is also designed for:

 - Medical professionals wishing to increase their knowledge of holistic nutrition to augment a new or existing practice, including Medical Doctors, Psychologists, Pharmacists, Naturopaths, Nurses, Veterinarians, Respiratory Therapists, Mental Health Counselors or Social Workers.

 - Consumers looking to integrate holistic nutrition and wellness principles into their life for personal health and well-being.

-Specifically, Graduate students in the Master of Science in Holistic Nutrition program will:
+Specifically, graduates of the Master of Science in Holistic Nutrition program will:

 - Describe the current theories and best practices in holistic nutrition

 - Locate, analyze, and explain current scientific literature in holistic nutrition, prevention, and wellness industries